kermitt2/entity-fishing/Readme.md

 *entity-fishing* performs the following tasks for 11 different languages:

-* entity recognition and disambiguation against Wikidata in a raw text or partially-annotated text segment,
+* general entity recognition and disambiguation against Wikidata in a raw text or partially-annotated text segment,
 ![entity-fishing](doc/images/screen11.png)

-* entity recognition and disambiguation against Wikidata at document level, in particular for a PDF with layout positioning and structure-aware annotations,
+* general entity recognition and disambiguation against Wikidata at document level, in particular for a PDF with layout positioning and structure-aware annotations,
 ![entity-fishing](doc/images/screen10.png)

 * search query disambiguation (the _short text_ mode) - below disambiguation of the search query "concrete pump sensor" in the service test console,